-The models also show regional changes in summer season (JJA in the Northern Hemisphere; DJF in the Southern Hemisphere) evaporation (latent heat fluxes; Figure 2e) and in the partitioning of latent versus sensible heating (evaporative fraction or EF, Figure 2f).
-Evaporation (Figure 2e) increases in much of the wet tropics and the Northern Hemisphere high latitudes, where evaporative demand is enhanced (via increased VPD and surface net radiation) and precipitation generally increases.
+The models also show regional changes in summer season (JJA in the Northern Hemisphere; DJF in the Southern Hemisphere) actual evapotranspiration (latent heat fluxes; Fig. 4e) and the ratio of latent heating to the sum of sensible plus latent heating (evaporative fraction or EF, Fig. 4f).
+Evapotranspiration (Fig. 4e) increases in much of the wet tropics and the Northern Hemisphere high latitudes, where evaporative demand is enhanced (via increased VPD and surface net radiation) and precipitation generally increases.
 These are areas where evaporation is primarily energy (rather than moisture) limited and where evaporation continues to be energy limited in the future.
-In the sub-tropics, where evaporation is primarily controlled by surface moisture availability, evaporation decreases as surface moisture is unable to satisfy the increased atmospheric demand.
+In the sub-tropics, where evapotranspiration is primarily controlled by surface moisture availability, evapotranspiration decreases as surface moisture is unable to satisfy the increased atmospheric demand.